pski/model2archive/Software/Xenix/Utilities/ReadMe.txt

 zoo201.exe - self extracting archive of zoo program for dos. uue.zip - uuencoder and decoder for dos. rzsz.tar - tar archive of rzsz.
-May be easier to transfer. uudecode.c - source code for a standard C uudecoder program
+May be easier to transfer. uudecode.c - source code for a simple C uudecoder program